-Trinity launched its pioneering degree course in 2003 and has since become one of the leading undergraduate courses in the discipline, combining a cuttingedge intellectual environment with the opportunity to gain introductory skills in filmmaking.
+Trinity launched its pioneering degree course in 2003 and has since become one of the leading undergraduate courses in the discipline, combining a cuttingedge intellectual environment with the opportunity to gain introductory skills in filmmaking and to explore different forms of screenwriting.
+You will work in small groups to debate the topics that arise in lectures and seminars and to make short creative pieces.
 Classes are taught by experts in their field, notably Irish cinema, film theory and criticism, digital storytelling and screenwriting.
-While you will learn about practical issues involved in film production, including how to write a script and how to produce short videos, the course is geared toward critical engagement with film and digital media.
-You will work in small groups to debate the topics that arise in lectures and to create short films and documentaries.
+While you will learn some basic practical issues involved in digital video production, including how to write scripts and how short videos are made, the course as a whole is geared toward critical engagement with film and digital media.
 Our students are active in many different societies, including DU Film Society and the student-run film magazine, Trinity Film Review.